-Rapid decarbonization strategies lead to air quality improvements but are not sufficient to achieve, in the near term, air quality guidelines set for fine PM by the World Health Organization (WHO), especially in parts of Asia and in some other highly polluted regions (high confidence).
-Additional CH4 and BC mitigation would contribute to offsetting the additional warming associated with SO2 reductions that would accompany decarbonization (high confidence).
+Rapid decarbonization strategies lead to air-quality improvements but are not sufficient to achieve, in the near term, air-quality guidelines set for fine PM by the World Health Organization (WHO), especially in parts of Asia and in some other highly polluted regions (high confidence).
+Additional CH4 and black carbon (BC) mitigation would contribute to offsetting the additional warming associated with SO2 reductions that would accompany decarbonization (high confidence).
 Strong air pollution control as well as strong climate change mitigation, implemented separately, lead to large reductions in exposure to air pollution by the end of the century (high confidence).
 Implementation of air pollution controls, relying on the deployment of existing technologies, leads more rapidly to air quality benefits than climate change mitigation, which requires systemic changes.
 However, in both cases, significant parts of the population are projected to remain exposed to air pollution exceeding the WHO guidelines.
-Additional policies envisaged to attain Sustainable Development Goals (SDG) (e.g., access to clean energy, waste management) bring complementary SLCF reduction.
+Additional policies envisaged to attain Sustainable Development Goals (SDGs; e.g., access to clean energy, waste management) bring complementary SLCF reduction.
 Only strategies integrating climate, air quality, and developments goals are found to effectively achieve multiple benefits. {6.6.3, 6.7.3, Box 6.2}

 Implications of COVID-19 Restrictions for Emissions, Air Quality and Climate

 Emissions reductions associated with COVID-19 containment led to a discernible temporary improvement of air quality in most regions, but changes to global and regional climate are undetectable above internal variability.
-Global anthropogenic NOx emissions decreased by a maximum of about by 35% in April 2020 (medium confidence).
-There is high confidence that, with the exception of surface ozone, these emission reductions have contributed to improved air quality in most regions of the world.
-Global fossil CO2 emissions decreased by 7% (with a range of 5.8% to 13.0%) in 2020 relative to 2019, largely due to reduced emissions from the transportation sector (medium confidence).
-Overall, the net ERF, relative to ongoing trends, from COVID-19 restrictions was likely small and positive for 2020 (less than 0.2 W m-2), thus temporarily adding to the total anthropogenic climate influence, with positive forcing from aerosol changes dominating over negative forcings from CO2, NOx and contrail cirrus changes.
+Global anthropogenic NOx emissions decreased by a maximum of about 35% in April 2020 (medium confidence).
+There is high confidence that, with the exception of surface ozone, these emissions reductions have contributed to improved air quality in most regions of the world.
+Global fossil CO2 emissions decreased by 7% (with a range of 5.8–13.0%) in 2020 relative to 2019, largely due to reduced emissions from the transportation sector (medium confidence).
+Overall, the net ERF, relative to ongoing trends, from COVID-19 restrictions was likely small and positive for 2020 (less than 0.2 W m–2), thus temporarily adding to the total anthropogenic climate influence, with positive forcing from aerosol changes dominating over negative forcings from CO2, NOx and contrail cirrus changes.
 Consistent with this small net radiative forcing, and against a large component of internal variability, Earth system model simulations show no detectable effect on global or regional surface temperature or precipitation (high confidence). {Cross-Chapter Box 6.1}

 Introduction

-Short lived climate forcers (SLCFs) are a set of chemically and physically reactive compounds with atmospheric lifetimes typically shorter than two decades but differing in terms of physiochemical properties and environmental effects.
+Short-lived climate forcers (SLCFs) are a set of chemically and physically reactive compounds with atmospheric lifetimes typically shorter than two decades but differing in terms of physiochemical properties and environmental effects.
 SLCFs can be classified as direct or indirect, with direct SLCFs exerting climate effects through their radiative forcing and indirect SLCFs being precursors of direct climate forcers.
-Direct SLCFs include methane (CH4), ozone (O3), short lived halogenated compounds, such as hydrofluorocarbons (HFCs), hydrochlorofluorocarbons (HCFCs), and aerosols.
+Direct SLCFs include methane (CH4), ozone (O3), short-lived halogenated compounds, such as hydrofluorocarbons (HFCs), hydrochlorofluorocarbons (HCFCs), and aerosols.
 Indirect SLCFs include nitrogen oxides (NOx), carbon monoxide (CO), non-methane volatile organic compounds (NMVOCs), sulphur dioxide (SO2), and ammonia (NH3).
 Aerosols consist of sulphate (SO42-), nitrate (NO3-), ammonium (NH4+), carbonaceous aerosols (e.g., black carbon (BC), organic aerosols (OA)), mineral dust, and sea spray (see Table 6.1) and can be present as internal or external mixtures and at sizes from nano-meters to tens of micro-meters.
-SLCFs can be emitted directly from natural systems and anthropogenic sources (primary) or can be formed by reactions in the atmosphere (secondary) (Figure 6.1).
+SLCFs can be emitted directly from natural systems and anthropogenic sources (primary) or can be formed by reactions in the atmosphere (secondary; Figure 6.1).

-Importance of SLCFs for climate and air quality
+Importance of SLCFs for Climate and Air Quality